 |10 year government bond yield||3.53%|

-Stocks are higher this morning on no real news.
+Stocks are flattish this morning as earnings continue to come in.
 Bonds and MBS are down.